 - Click Assign to save changes.
 Alternatively, you can view the test cases that have been assigned to requirements in the Requirements page.

-You can link a test case in Studio to a requirement in Test Manager.
+You can link a test case in Studio to a correspondent test case and requirement in Test Manager.
+To complete this action, you need to integrate Studio to Test Manager.

 - In Studio, open an existing project or create a new Test Automation.